aswain009/java-oop-class-notes/week-four.md

-Explain the purpose and use of exception handling for error detection and correction.
+## Explain the purpose and use of exception handling for error detection and correction.
+- exception handling is used when the point at which an exception occurs is different from the point at which that error can or could have been corrected
-Differentiate between checked and unchecked exceptions.
+## Differentiate between checked and unchecked exceptions.
+- checked exceptions are exceptions that are explicitly thrown in the code
+- unchecked exceptions are

-Use the keywords throws, try, throw, catch, and finally to implement exception handling.
+## Use the keywords throws, try, throw, catch, and finally to implement exception handling.

-Define and use a domain-specific exception hierarchy.
+## Define and use a domain-specific exception hierarchy.

 Read and write text files.
 Read and write binary files.